DR. MANKA NKIMBENG, BOARD MEMBER

 Age Well at Home is leading the charge to address the racial equity gap in the Twin Cities.
 Through strategic partnerships, we intend to continue growing to ensure that people of color can stay in their homes for as long as possible.

-To read inspiring stories and see the transformative impact of affordable home modifications, explore our Homeowner Stories.
+To read inspiring stories and see the transformative impact of affordable home modifications, explore our Inspiring homeowner stories.